lr508/lr508.github.io/tennis.md

 ```
 ## Data Loading and Preprocessing

-The data used was taken from https://github.com/JeffSackmann/tennis_wta, I used the data for full seasons between 2023 (current, at the time of this project) and 2005, as that seemed to be a reasonable point to go back to, as the majority of current players were not playing back then.
+The data used was taken from https://github.com/JeffSackmann/tennis_wta, I used the data for matches between 2023 (current, at the time of this project) and 2005, as that seemed to be a reasonable point to go back to, as the majority of current players were not playing back then.
 ```python
 data = {}
 player_data = {}